DouglasUrner/Recipes/baking/cinnamon-rolls.md

 ## Instructions

 ### Dough:
-1. In a large sauce pan (or in a bowl in the microwave at 30-second increments), heat the almond milk and vegan butter until warm and melted, never reaching boiling.
-Remove from heat and let cool to 110 degrees F (43 C) or the temperature of bath water.
+1. Heat the milk and vegan butter until warm and melted, never reaching boiling.
+Remove from heat and let cool to 110 degrees F (43 C) – the temperature of bath water.
 It should be warm but not too hot or it will kill the yeast.
-1. Transfer mixture to a large mixing bowl and sprinkle on yeast.
+1. Transfer mixture to a large mixing bowl and sprinkle on yeast and sugar.
 Let activate for 10 minutes.
-Then add 1 Tbsp sugar and the salt and stir.
+Then add the salt and stir.
-1. Next add in flour 1/2 cup (68 g) at a time, stirring as you go (you may not add it all).
+1. Next add in flour, 1/2 cup (68 g) at a time, stirring as you go (you may not add it all).
 The dough will be sticky.
-When it is too thick to stir, transfer to a lightly floured surface and knead for a minute or so until it forms a loose ball (be careful not to overmix).
-Rinse your mixing bowl out, coat it with avocado or olive oil, and add your dough ball back in.
-Cover with plastic wrap and set in a warm place to rise for about 1 hour, or until doubled in size (see photo).
+When it is too thick to stir, transfer to a lightly floured surface and knead for a minute or so until it forms a loose ball (take care not to overwork).
+Rinse your mixing bowl out, coat it with a neutral oil.
+Return the dougd to the bowl, cover and set in a warm place to rise until doubled in size (about an hour).

 ### Assembly:
 1. Toast and chop pecans.